ouazgames/hexaaway-net/DEPLOYMENT.md

 # Hexa Away Website - Deployment Guide

 ## Project Overview
-This is the hexaaway.net website built with Astro framework, based on the geometrydash.ie structure.
+This is the hexaaway.net website built with Astro framework, optimized for the Hexa Away puzzle game.

 ## What's Included
 - ✅ Hexa Away game with iframe integration